 - Accommodating students is a shared responsibility between the student, faculty, and SAS.
 Based upon the fundamental principles of the Americans with Disabilities Act, as amended, SAS approves specific accommodations based on the documentation submitted by the student, the student’s prior record of accommodations; the student’s expressed needs, and the professional judgment of SAS staff.

-- Notice of Approved Accommodation (NAA).
-You should receive a notice of approved accommodation (NAA, or accommodation letter) from students in your classes who need accommodations.
-The NAA is a legal document and approved accommodations must be met so the college stays in compliance with the law.
-If you have questions about anything on the letter, please contact the advocate who signed the letter, or email SAS@austincc.edu.
+- Faculty Notification Letter (FNL).
+You will receive a faculty notification letter (FNL or accommodation letter) through the Assessible Information Management (AIM) portal once a student has requested their accommodations.
+The FNL is a legal document and accommodations must be met so the college stays in compliance with the law.
+If you have any questions about the letter, or accommodations, please contact the SAS staff member who signed the letter, or email SAS@austincc.edu.

 - Academic adjustments versus approved accommodations: Students with disabilities may ask you for additional accommodations that have not been approved by SAS.
 When this occurs, please refer the student to SAS or complete our SAS Referral.
 You can choose, however, to provide additional academic adjustments.
 If you do, you must offer the same adjustment to all students in your class.